The Sandwich Mode for Vertical Shear Instability in Protoplanetary Disks: Conclusions and Outlook

 \item Our results show that the disk midplane is not laminar.
 The VSI zonal flows in fact cross the midplane with average velocities of $\approx \SIrange{0.01}{0.03}{\kilo \meter \per \second}$ depending on the disk's radial temperature gradient.
 This could influence the distribution of dust around the midplane.
 Dust might not be concentrated in the disk midplane, due to the stirring introduced by the VSI zonal flows.

 \item The growth rates of the instability linearly depend on the radial stratification, with $\Gamma P_0\sim 0.3$ for $\beta_T=-1$, as predicted by linear theory.

-\item Our three-dimensional simulation has shown the ability of the VSI to create long-lived anticyclonic vortices, that incorporate a central pressure maximum, even under non-ideal conditions in the inner parts of PPDs.
+\item Our three-dimensional simulation has shown the ability of the VSI to create long-lived anticyclonic vortices, that form a central pressure maximum, even under non-ideal conditions in the inner parts of PPDs (a non-isothermal gas with finite cooling times).
 This process could be caused by the Rossby Wave Instability \citep[as seen in][]{Richard2016, Manger2018}.
 The vortices' longevity is possibly facilitated by the Subcritical Baroclinic Instability, which should be in operation due to the negative radial entropy gradient in our simulation \citep{Klahr2003, Petersen2007a, Petersen2007b}.

 \item Anticyclonic vortices can survive over hundreds of orbits at $\sim \SI{5}{\AU}$ distance to the central star.
-They undergo radial migration and mergers.
+They undergo little radial migration and mergers.
 The emerging vortices extend vertically over the whole VSI-active part of the simulation domain ($\pm 3$ pressure scale heights).
 In our simulations, vortices span $\approx 10$ pressure scale heights in azimuth and $\sim 1$ pressure scale height in radius.
 This is smaller than in the \SI{360}{\degree} simulations by \citet{Manger2018} and \citet{Manger2020}.
 Running azimuthally global simulations must, thus, be the next step, to check whether the smaller vortex sizes are caused by our smaller simulation domain, or by the different thermal relaxation regimes.

 \item It remains unclear how much the SBI contributes to the vortices' longevity.
 Future studies could assess its influence by probing different radial gradients in entropy.

 \item Modeling the dust evolution is a necessary next step to self-consistently simulate the dust-gas coupling and back reaction, the dust opacities, and thus the thermal relaxation times of the gas.
 An investigation of the dust evolution and accumulation in and around the vortices formed via VSI is necessary to assess the instability's influence on planetesimal formation.